 - Orange food coloring

-So much learning is going on in this simple science activity.
-Here’s what my toddlers are learning:
+So much is going on in this Halloween science activity.
+Here’s what my kids are learning:

 - Cause and effect